Advocating for Education

 Improving STEAM Opportunities for Our Keiki

 Science, technology, engineering, arts, and math (STEAM) based knowledge and skills are critical to today's competitive, globalized economy.
 Advancements in technology continue to drive an increase in demand for STEAM-based labor domestically and globally.
 It is imperative that our keiki have the opportunities to expand their knowledge and skills that will meet the demands of the 21st century economy.
 Federal STEAM education programs administered by the National Science Foundation, the Departments of Education, Energy, and others benefit our students by equipping them with the skills necessary to usher in new technology and innovation that improve national prosperity and strengthen our national security.
-Tulsi is working to improve STEAM education standards, teacher quality, and accountability, and is a member of the Congressional Science, Technology, Engineering, Arts and Math (STEAM) Caucus in the 114th Congress.
+Tulsi is working to improve STEAM education standards, teacher quality, and accountability, and is a member of the Congressional Science, Technology, Engineering, Arts and Math (STEAM) Caucus.
 She also hosts an annual Congressional Art Competition to encourage and recognize student’s artistic talent in Hawai‘i's 2nd Congressional district.

 Making Higher Education Affordable

 Whether it’s vocational training or a college degree, education should not be cost-prohibitive for anyone.
-Tulsi supports keeping interest loan rates affordable for students, and has cosponsored bipartisan legislation like H.R.
-5191, the HELP for Students and Parents Act, to provide incentives for employers to make tax-free contributions to an employee's student loan repayment plan.
-She has also introduced legislation like H.R.
-4454, the Chris Kotch VA Education Access Act, to help ensure our veterans returning home receive the education benefits they're entitled to.
+Tulsi supports keeping interest loan rates affordable for students, and has cosponsored bipartisan legislation like the HELP for Students and Parents Act, to provide incentives for employers to make tax-free contributions to an employee's student loan repayment plan.
+She has also introduced legislation like the Chris Kotch VA Education Access Act, to help ensure our veterans returning home receive the education benefits they're entitled to.

 Investing in Early Education